-11. PayPal (Symbol: PYPL)
+7. PayPal (Symbol: PYPL)

 Overview: With online payment processing such a big part of any business, it's no surprise that payment processors like PayPal have taken off.
-While it might seem like many of our names are correlated on our Superstars list, you will notice that we do have different areas of focus.
+This will continue as the spread of Covid-19 pushes more consumers to shopping online.
+PYPL is a major benefactor from that continued movement.

 PayPal gives us a stock that has exposure to the tech sector but at the same time is different enough that it provides another layer of diversification.
-With so many of our names having higher stock prices, it's good to have another lower priced stock that we can use on the list.
+It does have weekly and monthly options available.
+My preference when trading PYPL is to use the options with 20-40 days left to expiration.
+This is where I typically find the best liquidity in the options.

 I do use a mix of different options strategies on PayPal.
 I do trade a lot of long calls and puts but also a fair amount of credit spreads as well.
-It's also nice that PayPal is another product that gives us flexibility with monthly and weekly options available.
+The directional moves can be powerful on this stock and it has a good trending market the last 6 months.